 ✅ Vermont Tech offers an honors program for highly-qualified applicants, but does not offer a Freshman Honors College.

-✅ Vermont Tech does not require an internship for all students, but does require an internship for students in some majors.
-Students can look for internships during the summer, or gain work experience with a part-time job.
+Students can still look for internships during the summer, or gain work experience with a part-time job.

 The main library on campus is the Hartness Library and there are no other libraries on campus.

 A dual degree program allows a student to study and earn two degrees at the same time.